 &lt;sup>b Canadian figures come from a separate source and represents the number of revenue passengers on scheduled commercial and charter flights.
-Does not include foreign (non-Canadian, non-U.S.) scheduled carriers.
+Does not include foreign (non-Canadian, non-U.S.) scheduled

-Table 1-43: Air Passenger Travel Departures from the United States (Thousands)
+Table 1-43: Air Passenger Travel Departures from the United States from Selected Foreign Countries by Flag of Carriers (Thousands of passengers)